supertref/Niobio-Blockchain-Explorer/README.md

-# Karbowanec-Blockchain-Explorer
+# Nióbio Cash -Blockchain-Explorer
-Block explorer for Karbowanec CryptoNote based cryptocurrency.
+Block explorer for Nióbio Cash CryptoNote based cryptocurrency.

 #### Installation

-1) It takes data from daemon karbowanecd.
+1) It takes data from daemon niobiod.
 It should be accessible from the Internet.
-Run karbowanecd with open port as follows:
+Run niobiod with open port as follows:
 ```bash
 ./karbowanecd --restricted-rpc --enable-cors=* --enable-blockchain-indexes --rpc-bind-ip=0.0.0.0 --rpc-bind-port=32348
 ```